skydoves/sandwich/README.md

 ```

 #### ViewModel
-We don't need to use the `operator` expression.
-The global operator will be operated automatically, so we should handle only the  `ApiResponse.Success`.
+Finally, you don't need to use the `operator` expression anymore.
+The global operator will be operated, so you should handle only the `ApiResponse.Success`.

+> Note: This example didn't implement for the `onSuccess` case.

 ```kotlin
 flow {
   disneyService.fetchDisneyPosterList().